Need to talk?

 Find a good person to talk to.

 Someone who you know to be caring, trustworthy, or thoughtful.
-This might be a friend or an adult you trust.
 The best person doesn’t have to be your closest friend – sometimes if friends are too caught up in the problem they might not be able to provide the understanding you need.

 Find a time and a way to talk in private.